azadbolour/boardgame/BACKLOG.md

   Save preferences in the database.

 ## Technical Debt

+- Use strategy pattern for piece generator.
+Define specific selector type for each strategy.
+Calling a factory on each type returns a different instance of a class.
+Will need to reinstate existential qualification.

 - For all Haskell data structures decide what fields are public and only export those.